 The investigation will take 4 business days to complete.
 Procedures are to take place at the modern Assuta Hospital in Tel-Aviv.
-If the disease is found to be limited to the stomach and regional lymph nodes, the standard treatment is surgery.
-In this case routine preoperative procedures (ECG, chest X-ray and an anesthesiologist consultation) will be scheduled.
+If the disease has not spread beyong stomach and regional lymph nodes, the treatment of choice is surgery.
+Routine preoperative preparation includes an ECG, a chest X-ray and an anesthesiologist consultation.

 Cost of surgery includes the following:

 It is advised you remain in Israel for approximately 14 days following your discharge from the hospital for outpatient follow-up and care.
 During this period you will have a post-operative gastric oncologist consultation to discuss further treatment options (such as chemotherapy).
 You will also be referred to a clinical dietitian.
 Both surgery and postoperative care will take place at Assuta Medical Center.

 If the disease is found to have spread beyond the regional lymph nodes into other organs and/or the omentum, you will be referred for neoadjuvant chemotherapy.
 As therapy protocols depend on the type of tumour, an additional histopathological study will be required.
 The chemotherapy protocols will be determined by leading Israeli specialists at Assuta.